fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

-This NextJS project was bootstrapped using the Webstart CLI.
+This NextJS project was bootstrapped using the Nxtstart.

 # Run your project

-- Run `yarn install` (or `npm install` for npm) once to make sure all dependencies are installed
+- Run `yarn install` (or `npm install` for npm) once to make sure all dependencies are installed.
-- Fill the `.env` file with necessary variables where webstart placed placeholder data
+- Fill the `.env` file with necessary variables where nxtstart placed placeholder data.
-- If you selected Prisma, refer to the corresponding section of this README before running your app
+- If you selected Prisma, refer to the corresponding section of this README before running your app.
-- Run the project using `yarn run dev` (or `npm run dev` for npm) from the project root
+- Run the project using `yarn run dev` (or `npm run dev` for npm) from the project root.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.
 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.ts`.
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
-- Webstart creates a `/webstart.config.json` file in the project root.
+- Nxtstart creates a `/nxtstart.config.json` file in the project root.
 This file contains the preinstalled examples and can be removed once you don't want to use the default landing page and default NavBar tabs.

 # Package specific information